owncloud/ocis/ocis/development/testing.md

 For example `make -C tests/acceptance/docker localApiTests-apiOcisSpecific-ocis` runs the same tests as the `localApiTests-apiOcisSpecific-ocis` CI pipeline, which runs the oCIS test suite "apiOcisSpecific" against an oCIS with oCIS storage.

-For example `make -C tests/acceptance/docker Core-API-Tests-owncloud-storage-3`runs the same tests as the `Core-API-Tests-owncloud-storage-3` CI pipline, which runs the third (out of ten) ownCloud test suite against an oCIS with owncloud storage.
+For example `make -C tests/acceptance/docker Core-API-Tests-owncloud-storage-3`runs the same tests as the `Core-API-Tests-owncloud-storage-3` CI pipeline, which runs the third (out of ten) ownCloud test suite against an oCIS with owncloud storage.

 ### Run single feature test